build-one-line-a-day/Backend---Oyekunle-Oloyede/README.md

 The server uses the Jest testing framework to run tests.

 Check tests with the `npm test` command.
-Test coverage is also available with the `npm run coverage` command.
+Coverage is also integrated and the can be viewed with the `npm test` command.

 ## Author